-The school year ends for students in Collier and Lee Counties on Friday, May 30, and they don’t go back until Monday, August 11.
-That’s 72 days—1,728 hours or 103,680 minutes—of freedom from school.
+The school year ends for students in Collier and Lee Counties on Friday, May 29, and they don’t go back until Tuesday, August 11.
+That’s 73 days—1,752 hours or 105,120 minutes—of freedom from school.
 While you might plan a vacation or spend time at the beach, pool, or park, there are still plenty of hours to fill.
-To help you make the most of every minute, we’ve rounded up 72 summer activities for kids in Southwest Florida.
+To help you make the most of every minute, we’ve rounded up 73 summer activities for kids in Southwest Florida.
 From free splash pads and pirate cruises to indoor fun and outdoor adventures, there’s something for every family to enjoy.

 - Drive on over to the Revs Institute in Naples where cars become history lessons.
 This is more than a car museum; it’s a non-profit organization dedicated to the understanding and appreciation of automotive history.
 It is also a working facility with more than 100 automobiles that were built between 1896 and 1995. museum.revsinstitute.org

 - The Museum of Ice Cream in Miami has 14 interactive areas and immersive rooms each crafted to celebrate ice cream.
 You can dive into the sprinkle pool and create your own cool inventions.
-Prices are cheaper on weekdays. www.museumoficecream.com
+Weekday tickets are cheaper. www.museumoficecream.com

-- If your kids are ninja warrior wannabes, head to the new Ultimate Ninjas Academy in Fort Myers, which has both memberships and daily rates.
-There is a warp wall, rock climbing wall, ropes and rings to swing on, nets to climb, padded obstacles, and more. ultimateninjas.com
+- If your kids are ninja warrior wannabes, head to the Ultimate Ninjas Academy in Fort Myers, which has both memberships and daily rates.
+There is a warp wall, rock climbing wall, ropes and rings to swing on, nets to climb, padded obstacles, and more. ultimateninjas.com/fort-myers

-- Take the kids to the Naples Botanical Garden for free from June through September.
+- Take the kids to the Naples Botanical Garden for free from June 1-Sep.
+30 (Adult tickets are $27).
 There are several nature play areas including the Wonder Circle, Jungle Hollow, and Palm Hop.
-The W.O.N.D.E.R program for kids is offered every weekday at 10 a.m. (indoors!). www.naplesgarden.org
+The W.O.N.D.E.R program for kids is included in admission and offered every Friday-Monday from 10 a.m. to 12 p.m. (indoors!). www.naplesgarden.org

-- Spend an afternoon in Bikini Bottom!
-Don’t miss the all-singing, all-dancing SpongeBob Musical Youth Edition on stage at the Broadway Palm Dinner Theatre in Fort Myers on several dates from June 12 until June 27.
-The $25 ticket includes the show and lunch. broadwaypalm.com
+- Don’t miss The Rainbow Fish Musical on stage at the Broadway Palm Dinner Theatre in Fort Myers on through June 19, 2026.
+Tickets ($23-$28) includes the show and lunch. broadwaypalm.com

 - Get out of the heat and head to the bowling alley where kids bowl for free all summer.
 All you need to do is register your kids and they can claim two free bowling games each weekday at HeadPinz Naples and HeadPinz Fort Myers.
 Parents can bowl with their kids all summer by purchasing a Family Pass for $34.95. headpinz.com

-- Head to Southern Fresh Farms for a free visit with Henry the Holstein cow who weighs 2,400 pounds and see some goats, miniature donkeys, baby bison, and a calf.
-Feed the animals (just $1 buys a cup of feed).
-Closed Mondays and the last two weeks of July.
+- Head to Southern Fresh Farms for a free visit with Henry the Holstein cow who weighs 2,400 pounds and see some goats, miniature donkeys, turtles, and more.
+Feed the animals ($1 buys a cup of feed).
+Closed Mondays-Wednesdays. www.southernfreshfarms.com

-www.southernfreshfarms.com - Bamboo-lined trails meander along the Corkscrew River at Koreshan State Park in Estero.
-There is also a playground and picnic areas.
-But what makes this place unique are the historic buildings that offer a window into the lives of an eccentric pioneer group that arrived here in 1893.
+- Bamboo-lined trails meander along the Corkscrew River at Koreshan State Park in Estero, which also features a playground and picnic areas.
+But what makes this place unique are the historic buildings that offer a window into the lives of an eccentric pioneer group that arrived here in 1893. www.floridastateparks.org

 - Not many people know about the CREW Flint Pen Strand Trails that are accessed from eastern Bonita Springs so it is the perfect place to get away for a quiet hike.
-Parking and trail access are free.
-For those who further north there is the CREW Marsh Trails that are accessed off Corkscrew Road. crewtrust.org/flint-pen-strand-2
+The CREW Marsh Trails can be accessed off Corkscrew Road.
+Parking and trail access are free. crewtrust.org/flint-pen-strand-2

 - Usually when you visit a castle, furniture and artwork is roped off.
 Not so at Coral Castle in Homestead.
 Everything is made of stone, so you don’t have to worry about your kids destroying any priceless relics.
 Enjoy over 30 sculptures, including a sundial that shows the time of day to the minute and the seasons and solstices. coralcastle.com